 Special Educational Needs

-If you have a complaint regarding the SEN provision that your child is receiving or should be receiving, please contact Maxine Cunningham (Trust SENCo) on 01205 319901 or Tom Baxter (Head of Academy) on 01775 840414
+If you have a complaint regarding the SEN provision that your child is receiving or should be receiving, please contact Sarah Rickards (School SENCo) on 01775 840414 or Tom Baxter (Headteacher) on 01775 840414.

 The school has ongoing identification procedures for SEND as part of continuous assessment.
 We establish as much information as we can regarding a child’s individual needs at intake stage when we meet with parents and carry out nursery visits.

-If a child’s name is placed on the school’s SEN register then an appropriate programme of action is devised, closely monitored and reviewed (known as an Individual Education Plan-IEP).
+If a child’s name is placed on the school’s SEN register then an appropriate programme of action is devised, closely monitored and reviewed (known as a Learning Plan).
 If a child is not responding sufficiently to any additional support that the school is able to provide, and after discussion with parents, we may refer to outside agencies such as STAPS (Specialist Teachers), Speech Therapist or Educational Psychologist.
-In very rare cases a child may receive a Statement of Special Needs.
+In very rare cases a child may receive a Education Health Care Plan (EHCP).

-The school’s Special Needs Co-ordinator is available via appointment and she will be more than happy to meet with parents to discuss any individual concerns that they may have.
+The school’s SENCo is available via appointment and she will be more than happy to meet with parents to discuss any individual concerns that they may have.

 More Able Children